jsjoeio/joeprevite.com/content/2020-06-15-rust-ecosystem-overview/index.md

 ![Graph representing all the facets made up in a programming language ecosystem.](./prog-lang-ecosystem.png)

-Rust, a systems-programming language, which prides itself on being Stack Overflow’s “[most loved language for five years in row](https://insights.stackoverflow.com/survey/2020)” and GitHub’s [second fastest growing](https://octoverse.github.com/) (235% 2018-2019) has gained popularity both [internally here at Facebook](https://www.businessinsider.com/what-is-rust-programming-language-amazon-facebook-discord-love-it-2020-6?r=US&IR=T) and externally within the programming community.
+Rust, a systems-programming language, which prides itself on being Stack Overflow’s “[most loved language for five years in row](https://insights.stackoverflow.com/survey/2020)” and GitHub’s [second fastest growing](https://octoverse.github.com/) (235% 2018-2019) has gained popularity both at companies like [Amazon, FB, Discord](https://www.businessinsider.com/what-is-rust-programming-language-amazon-facebook-discord-love-it-2020-6?r=US&IR=T) and externally within the programming community.

-As a [Developer Advocate](https://www.youtube.com/watch?v=XdS5FNoTbgs) on the [Facebook Open Source Team](https://www.internalfb.com/intern/teams/162561937118969/), I have been focused on developing my own understanding of the space.
+For part of my job, I have been focused on developing my own understanding of the space.
 I work within the DevTools pillar and focus primarily on programming languages.
 My main priority for H1 of 2020 has been Rust.
 The goal of this article is:

 - To paint a high-level overview of the ecosystem